-- 1. Go to the Collaboration tab. - 2.
-Click on the plus (+) sign on the top right hand, next to the workspace drop-down menu (in the example below MySpace).

-- 3. Enter the workspace name.

-- 4. Select the organization from the drop-down menu.

-- 5. Click create workspace.
+- 1. Go to the Collaboration tab in the left-hand sidebar. - 2.
+Click on create workspace in the top right hand corner. - 3.
+Enter the workspace name. - 4.
+Select the organization from the drop-down menu. - 5.
+Click create workspace.